mukhtarB/App-Product-Page/README.md

 ## Introduction

-Building a Product page for an Inventory System.
+Building a Product page for an Ecommercial Application.
 The Page lists all products available and allows users to view each product items summary in detail before adding / removing from cart.

 ## Overview